deepraining/lila/docs/cmd-server.md

 ### `init-clean`: initialize config file which command `clean` needed.

 ```
-lilacs init-clean
+lila init-clean
 ```

-* this command will generate a `lilacs.clean.config.js` in current working directory, and you can modify it as you want.
+* this command will generate a `lila.clean.config.js` in current working directory, and you can modify it as you want.

 ### `revert`: revert dist directory to last state.

 ```
-lilacs revert [-i,--index(1,2,3)]
+lila revert [-i,--index(1,2,3)]
 ```

 * current working directory should be the parent directory of dist.